Last Updated on May 17, 2023 by Matt

 A few owners have reported the rear fender breaking off.
 Honestly, I’m not sure how they’ve managed to pull that one off, since the fenders are reinforced with steel plates and are one of the toughest ones around.

 As usual, there are a few reports of the scooter not providing the specified range.
 This is not a general flaw, it’s simply unit-specific and it happens for pretty much every possible scooter out there.
 In some of the cases, the users have been on the heavier side, and that should also be taken into account.

 With these and a few other minor failures, the Hiboy S2 is, like all else, imperfect.
 I’d say the defect rates, complaints, and known issues for it, are rare enough to allow us to call this scooter of very good quality.

 If I were the team behind the Hiboy S2, I’d be proud of this product.
 User reviews about it online are almost perfect.

-4.1-star rating out of 5 stars on Amazon, out of almost 800 reviews at the time of writing, is something that only the best budget scooters have ever achieved.
-That probably makes the Hiboy S2 one of the top 5 most popular, most beloved electric scooters for adults in the world.
+Having many excellent ratings and reviews on Amazon is something that only the best budget scooters manage to achieve.
+That probably makes the Hiboy S2 one of the most popular, most beloved electric scooters for adults in the world.